How to untangle your horse’s tail

 Here are a few general techniques to deal with tails:

 - Never braid it.

 Goop it up!

 - Coat your horse’s tail in your product of choice.
 You may want to let it soak in for a few minutes.
-Then, get to work with your fingers and/or a super wide toothed comb.
+Then, get to work with your fingers and/or a super wide-toothed comb.
 Divide the tail into manageable smaller pieces.
-You may find that all of the conditioner also gives you a nice little manicure.
+You may find that all of the conditioners also gives you a nice little manicure.